stellar/xdrgen/README.md

 > if they need to be used with the binary, otherwise any new maintenance of code
 > generators should happen using xdrgen as a library.
 >
-> The JavaScript and Go generators still live here at this time.
+> The Go generator still lives here at this time.

 > [!WARNING]
 > .x files to the parser and code generators in this repository are considered a